Reverse Proxy Authentication and Access Restrictions

 Authentication methods

-NetBird offers three authentication methods, each suited to different access patterns.
+NetBird offers four authentication methods, each suited to different access patterns.
 You can enable any combination of them on a single service.

 SSO (Single Sign-On)